 Do you sail a sportboat?
-Often in a boat like a Melges 24, J70 or Ultimate 20, there are highly-loaded lines like the mainsheet and sheets for the asymmetric spinnaker.
+In a boat like a Melges 24, J70 or Ultimate 20, there are often highly-loaded lines like the mainsheet and sheets for the asymmetric spinnaker.
 These may have only a ratchet block—no winch—to assist in trimming, so a bit of raw power is required.
 You also stand up and sit down many times during a day of racing, every time you tack or gybe.
 There’s also a lot of work in setting up a sportboat, like raising a big, heavy mast, cranking a retractable keel up or down, or climbing into your trailered boat.
-So the fitness requirements are little different than in a small dinghy.
+So the fitness requirements are a little different than in a small dinghy.

 Are you a keelboat sailor?
 Then you’ll be grinding winches and operating big travelers, roller furlers and reefing systems, anchor windlasses, etc. These may (or may not) work smoothly or be set up in an ergonomically friendly configuration.
 Especially for older keelboat sailors, operating these highly-loaded devices presents the risk of injury.

 As a sailor who competes in all three of these varieties of boats, I’ve worked sporadically on conditioning over the years.
 Recently, age, some health problems and a sedentary office job have caught up with me, so I decided to really get serious about fitness.
 It was “use it or lose it” time!